starfederation/datastar/sdk/test/README.md

 Processing POST cases...
 ```

-If nothing else is outputted then all tests passed !
+If nothing else is output then all tests passed!

 Results of the test can be found in `./get_cases/$case_name/testOutput.txt` (or `post_cases` depending on the test).